squareboat/sneaker/README.md

 The config file will be published in  `config/sneaker.php`

-Following are the configuration attributes used for the sneaker.
+Following are the configuration attributes used for the Sneaker.

 #### silent